Michigan Change of Domicile Lawyers

-A pre-existing order regarding custody or parenting time will restrict a change of domicile without court order or consent of the other parent.
-Moving children more than 100 miles from their current residence is also prohibited and the laws governing the 100 Mile Rule are similar.
+If you are worried that your former spouse will far move away with your child, the attorneys at the American Divorce Association for Men can help you assert your rights as a parent.
+There is a pre-existing law regarding custody or parenting time that restricts a change of domicile without court order or consent of the other parent.
+Moving children more than 100 miles from their current residence is also prohibited.
 Exercising parenting time long distance often becomes complicated and expensive, and without compromise, the situation can quickly become contentious between the parents.

-- Whether the move will improve the quality of life for both the child(ren) and parent
+- If the move will improve the child’s quality of life